anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 {: #uc1figure title='Architecture overview using off-site PKI components' artwork-align="left"}

-The architecture overview in {{uc1figure}} has the same logical elements as BRSKI, but some or them are placed differently.
+The architecture overview in {{uc1figure}} has the same logical elements as BRSKI, but with more flexible placement.
-The main difference is the placement of the PKI RA/CA component, which performs the authorization decision for certification request messages.
-It is placed in the off-site or central domain of the operator, to which the deployment or on-site domain of the pledge may have no or only temporary (intermittent) connectivity.
+The PKI component that performs the authorization decision for certification request messages may be off-site or in the central domain of the operator, to which the deployment or on-site domain of the pledge may have no or only temporary (intermittent) connectivity.
-This is to underline the authorization decision for the certification request in the backend rather than on-site.
+This is to underline the option that the authorization decision for the certification request may also be performed in the backend.

 The following list describes the components in the deployment target domain of the pledge.